 9. Offer An Instant Energy Boost

 Bananas are a combination of complex carbs, amino acids, natural sugars, and other minerals that give an energy boost.
 The carbs in bananas are slowly released into the blood, providing a sustained supply of energy.
-Even bread and pasta, like bananas, contain slow-release carbs.
+Even whole grain bread and pasta contain slow-release carbs.

-Bananas also contain nutrients that are vital post a workout – these nutrients aid muscle repair and balance water retention.
-In fact, research says that just two bananas can give you enough energy for a strenuous 90-minute workout (39).
+Bananas also contain nutrients that are vital after a workout – these nutrients aid muscle repair and balance water retention, thus serving to be an excellent post-workout snack.
+In fact, research says that just two bananas can give you enough energy for a strenuous 90-minute workout (40).

 10. Help Fight Cancer

-Another study links banana consumption to a reduced risk of colorectal cancer (42).
-Bananas also have a protective association with lung cancer (43).
+Another study links banana consumption to a reduced risk of colorectal cancer (43).
+Bananas are also associated with lung cancer prevention (44).
+However, further studies are required to support this claim.
 The fruit can also offer protection against kidney cancer as per a study.
 The study states that women who consume four to six bananas a week can cut their risk of kidney cancer by 50 percent.
-This effect can be owed to the antioxidant phenolic compounds in bananas.
+This effect can be owed to the antioxidant phenolic compounds like flavonoids and carotenoids in bananas.

 11. Improve Eye Health

-Medical practitioners in Nigeria are known to combine with another African herb (called Orinol) to treat macular degeneration and cataracts.
+Medical practitioners in Nigeria are known to combine with another African herb (called Orinol) to treat macular degenerationi XAn eye condition in which the central part of the retina (macula) is damaged, creating blurry vision. and cataractsi XThe gradual development of blurry vision as the eye's naturally clear lens turns cloudy, making daily activities difficult to carry out. .
 This can be attributed to the vitamin A content in bananas, which protects the eye membranes and offers light to the cornea.

 12. Relieve Menstrual Pain